Big Bang nucleosynthesis in a weakly non-ideal plasma: Conclusion

-In summary, the present work proposes a suitable correction of plasma properties to the standard BBN scenario.
-Perceiving that the BBN plasma could not be perfectly ideal at $T\lesssim 10^8\unit{K}$, we considered the BBN plasma to be weakly non-ideal at $T\leq T^{}_\text{tr}$ and used the distorted photon distribution in order to parametrize the non-ideality that causes the deviation of a blackbody spectrum of electromagnetic field in a plasma.
-With this correction, the calculated primordial abundances of the light elements are in excellent agreement with the recent observational data up to \nuc{Li}{7} as shown in \tab{tab1}.
+With this correction, the calculated primordial abundances of the light elements are in excellent agreement with the recent observational data up to \nuc{Li}{7} as shown in \tabl{tab1}.
 There are two main contributions of the distortion of photon distribution to the final abundances.
 The photo-disintegration processes of light elements are enhanced, which plays a crucial role in reducing the primordial \nuc{Li}{7} abundance.
-The change in photon energy density, on the other hand, makes the freeze-out time of light elements earlier so that the deuterium abundance is improved.
-It is advantageous that the physical idea behind our calculation is based just on the fundamentals of plasma physics, which will be discussed in more details in the future studies.
+The condition for the energy conservation at the moment of transition, on the other hand, makes the freeze-out time of light elements earlier so that the deuterium abundance is improved.
+In order to be consistent with the CMB study, we also investigated the possibility that the distorted spectrum of photons can be restored to a blackbody before the BBN era ends.
+In fact, the relaxation can be allowed at any time since the nuclear abundances are frozen out, also giving a consistent solution.
+We note that the higher order correction, such as the temperature gradient due to the anisotropy in the radiation field, can cause tension with observations for deuterium that looks more sensitive to $\eta$ and has a small observational error bar.
+However, this issue applies to all the BBN models, including ours and SBBN, which usually neglect the higher order corrections.

+In this work, we propose a model for the non-ideal state of the BBN plasma by using Tsallis statistics.
+The results based on our model give us a hint that the primordial lithium problem may be solved by the study of plasma characteristics, which will be discussed in more detail in the future studies.
+To make the study as thorough as possible, we plan to construct and solve the Boltzmann equation for photons under the BBN environment where the pair annihilation must be included properly, as well as the Compton scattering.
+The exact distortion in the photon distribution will be obtained through these two competing processes.